SereTOD/SereTOD2022/Track2/baseline/README.md

 ```
 `$DEVICE` can be "cpu" or GPU such as "cuda:0".
 ## Testing
-Only local KB and dialog history are used in test set.
+Only local KB and dialog history are used in testing.
 You can perform end-to-end evaluation on the test set
 ```
 bash test.sh $DEVICE $MODEL_PATH
 ```